Article

 What is Bitcoin Halving & When is the Next Halving

-Bitcoin halving is a pre-programmed event in Bitcoin’s protocol that reduces the rate at which new bitcoins are created and introduced into circulation.
-The halving mechanism was designed by Bitcoin’s pseudonymous creator, Satoshi Nakamoto, to control inflation, enhance scarcity, and ensure the gradual distribution of Bitcoin over time.
-Unlike fiat currencies, which central banks can print indefinitely, Bitcoin follows a deflationary issuance model.
-Thus, each halving is a significant event that impacts miners, traders, and the broader cryptocurrency market.
-Bitcoin halving occurs approximately every four years, or after every 210,000 blocks mined, cutting the block reward for miners by 50%.
-This process continues until Bitcoin reaches its fixed supply limit of 21 million coins, expected around the year 2140.
-During this event, miners' reward for adding new blocks to the blockchain is reduced by half.
-This mechanism serves multiple purposes, including controlling inflation, simulating scarcity, and ensuring the gradual distribution of Bitcoin's finite supply.
+Bitcoin halving is a pre-programmed event within Bitcoin’s protocol that reduces the issuance rate of new bitcoins entering the market.
+This halving mechanism was designed by Bitcoin’s pseudonymous creator, Satoshi Nakamoto, to manage inflation, increase scarcity, and ensure the phased distribution of Bitcoin over time.
+Unlike fiat currencies, which central banks can print without limit, Bitcoin operates under a deflationary issuance model.
+Consequently, each halving represents a pivotal event affecting miners, traders, and the broader cryptocurrency ecosystem.
+Bitcoin halving takes place approximately every four years, or after every 210,000 blocks are mined, reducing the block reward for miners by 50%.
+This process will continue until Bitcoin reaches its capped supply of 21 million coins, projected around the year 2140.
+During this event, miners’ compensation for validating new blocks on the blockchain is halved.
+This mechanism fulfills several key functions, including inflation control, scarcity simulation, and the controlled release of Bitcoin’s finite supply.

 Purpose and Mechanism